Mothieram/Mothieram.github.io/README.md

 This is my portfolio.
-It contains details about all my skills and project
+It contains details about all my skills and projects